What is internal duplicate content?

 How do search engines react to duplicate content?

-There are two ways how the search engines Google, Bing, etc. react to the duplicate content.
-Either the duplicated content is "merged" by the search engines, or it can happen that a page that makes use of copied texts is removed from the Index is excluded.
+There are two ways in which the search engines Google, Bing, etc. react to duplicate content.
+Either the duplicated content is "merged" by the search engines, or it can happen that a page that uses copied texts is removed from the Index is excluded.
 Linking the same content with different URLs will worsen the search result.

 Search engine optimization professionals therefore strictly ensure that only Unique Content is used.
 There are tools that check finished texts for their uniqueness - more on this later.
 However, it is also sufficient, for example, to type the first passage of a post into Google and start the search.
 If a similar text is found on the World Wide Web, the result will also show this.